safing/web/_posts/2020-01-22-how-the-spn-compares-to-tor.md

 custom_thumbnail_name: spn-tor
 ---

-## Tor's Mission is Broad, Safing Focuses on Easy of Use
+## Tor's Mission is Broad, Safing Focuses on Ease of Use

 Tor's mission statement (from [https://www.torproject.org/](https://www.torproject.org/) - in the footer), declares: